leviszaboo/thesis/README.md

 3. **Dependencies**: The required Python libraries are listed in the `requirements.txt` file.

 ### Installation Steps
-- Note: on Unix/macOS systems step 2-4 can be skipped by executing the `run.sh` file located on the top level of the project directory.
-Optionally, you can also clean the output folder by running `clean.sh`.
+- Note: on Unix/macOS systems step 2-4 can be skipped by executing the `scripts/run.sh` file.
+Optionally, you can also clean the output folder by running `scripts/clean.sh`.
 1. **Clone the Repository**:
    ```
    git clone https://github.com/leviszaboo/thesis.git